Glowrare/Function-Simulator/README.md

 The project is open source so collaboration and suggestions are welcome for improvement and to create a robust function base.
 Do reach out! 😉👍

-Reach out for suggestion and collaboration to keep updating the list.

 #### Current list of simulator functions

 ###### (List will keep being updated)